mfiskar02/youtube_dash_dl/README.md

 ```shell
 python yt_ddl.py <URL> -o <OUTPUT>
 ```
-This will get the stream from the beginning to the point of running the command and save it as OUTPUT (Use .mp4 file as output only!).
+This will get the stream from the beginning to the point of running the command and save it as OUTPUT (Use .mp4 or .mkv file as output).

 ### Downloading specific part
 ```shell